GATE 2026 CS Subject Wise Marks, Percentage of Questions, Weightage

 GATE 2026 CSE Subject Wise Weightage Important Topics

-According to the previous year's paper analysis, GATE CS syllabus 2026 topics like Computer Networks, Operating Systems, Programming and Data Structures, Computer Organization, and Architecture have a number of questions asked of them.
+According to the previous year's paper analysis, GATE CS syllabus 2026 topics like Computer Networks, Operating Systems, Programming and Data Structures, Computer Organisation, and Architecture have a number of questions asked of them.
 These topics in the GATE CSE syllabus 2026 carried a high weightage in the previous year.
 Therefore, while preparing for the upcoming GATE CSE exam, focus on these important topics.
 The list of important topics for GATE Computer Science and Engineering in 2026 is given below.

 Topics